orange-lang/orange/README.md

 # Orange

-Orange is a systems programming language made to be as powerful as C++ with none of the headache.
-It aims to be very productive by baking the most important low- and high-level features directly into the language, instead of dealing with them through obtuse function calls.
+Orange is a statically typed, multi-paradigm (imperative, object-oriented, reflective) systems programming language with focus on high productivity, features for DRY code, and a smooth syntax.

 # Status